Mar 15, 2018

 Years ago, when Jodie Thompson first began her nursing career, she didn't know anything about rehab nursing.
 She soon noticed, however, that all the stroke patients in her facility went on for rehabilitation therapy while continuing to be cared for by specially-trained rehab nurses.
 It was only later that she learned just how complex rehab nursing care was.

-"Rehab nurses must have a broad base of knowledge, along with specialty training," says Jodie, who leads the nurse education program at Siskin Hospital.
+"Rehab nurses must have a broad base of knowledge, along with specialty training," says Jodie, nurse manager in Siskin Hospital's Stroke and Brain Injury units.
 "In fact, I would group rehab nursing in the same category with other specialty practices, such as ICU, ER, and maternity care nursing."

 Rehab nursing differs significantly from acute-care nursing, says Tracy Reed, Siskin Hospital's vice president of nursing and patient care services.
 The focus is less on "fixing" a patient with surgery, repair or intervention in a disease condition and instead moves a patient along a continuum to return them to the life they had before hospitalization.